diegosarkissian/world-wallet/README.md

 The app uses Plaid (a security-first API service that authenticates financial information) to retrieve and update the financial data displayed on the dashboard.

-Supported countries: 🇺🇸 Unites States, 🇪🇸 Spain and the 🇬🇧 United Kingdom.
+**Supported countries:** 🇺🇸 Unites States, 🇪🇸 Spain and the 🇬🇧 United Kingdom.

-Note:
+**Note:**
 1) to connect to your real bank accounts' balances and liablilites data, you MUST pay for the Plaid API.
 2) not all countries offer access to balances and liablities data, check Plaid's website for more information: https://plaid.com/en-gb/global/
-3) in the app, only the US bank accounts offer LIABILITY information.
+3) only US bank accounts offer LIABILITY information.
 But US, Spain, and UK bank accounts offer BALANCES data.

 ## Technologies
 * [React](https://reactjs.org/)